 The Council is committed to proactively planning for the city's growth, increasing the housing supply, and working with organisations to ensure every resident has a warm, safe, and dry home.
-We also work closely with our CCO Urban Plus Ltd (UPL) to expand housing options on offer to our residents.
+We also work closely with UPL to expand housing options on offer to our residents.